Population of Hong Kong

-Hong Kong has a population of more than 7 million people.
+Hong Kong has a population of over 7 million.

-Once modern Hong Kong was the site of the ancientsettlements related to the Paleolithic period.
-These territories were annexed to China during the reign of the Qing Dynasty, and the naval base and commercial port, the region became when the ruling dynasties were the Tang and Song dynasties.
-As for Europeans, they first arrived in Hong Kong in 1513.
+Once upon a time, modern Hong Kong was the site of ancient settlements dating back to the Paleolithic period.
+These territories were annexed to China during the Qin dynasty, and the region became a naval base and trading port when the Tang and Song dynasties were ruling.
+As for the Europeans, they first arrived in Hong Kong in 1513..

 - other nationalities (Nepalese, Indians, Pakistanis, Filipinos, British, Americans, Portuguese, Japanese).

-Official languages - English and Chinese (80% of Hong Kong's population speaks a southern Chinese Cantonese).
+Official languages - Chinese and English (80% of Hong Kong's population speaks South Chinese Cantonese).

 Hong Kong residents profess Confucianism, Taoism, Buddhism, Islam, Christianity, Hinduism.

-Perhaps because of this among the people of Hong Kongthere is a low level of obesity - only 3%.
-In addition, they are, whenever possible, try to walk more rather than travel by car.
-Hong Kong residents are rarely faced with cancer and cardiovascular diseases.
+Perhaps due to this, among the residents of Hong Kong, there is a low level of obesity - only 3%.
+In addition, they try to walk more whenever possible, rather than travel by car.
+People in Hong Kong rarely face cancer and cardiovascular diseases.

-Healthcare in Hong Kong is at the European level, but before the trip it is advisable to take out health insurance, and to be vaccinated against polio and typhoid.
+Health care in Hong Kong is at the European level, but it is advisable to take out health insurance and get vaccinated against polio and typhoid before the trip..

-Traditions and customs of the inhabitants of Hong Kong
+Traditions and customs of the people of Hong Kong

-Local residents in particular are people with a good education and a prestigious profession, and teachers at all wise people say.
+Local residents have a special attitude towards people who have a good education and a prestigious profession, and they consider teachers to be the wisest people..

-The indigenous people of Hong Kong - conservative people, so they are difficult to adapt to innovations and still revere the traditions of ancestors.
-They are distinguished by superstition: they believe in fate, are studying numerology, and may well blame evil spirits (almost in every house there are talismans and amulets that attract luck) in troubles and misfortunes.
+The indigenous people of Hong Kong are conservative people, so they find it difficult to adapt to innovations and still honor the traditions of their ancestors.
+They are distinguished by superstition: they believe in fate, study numerology, and they may well blame evil spirits for troubles and misfortunes (in almost every house there are talismans and amulets that attract good luck).

-Hong Kong people love festivals, fairs and festivals: the most favorite is the Lantern Festival, Dragon Boat Festival, Water Festival.
+Hong Kong people love holidays, fairs and festivals: the most popular are Lantern Festival, Dragon Boat Festival, Water Festival.

-If you're in Hong Kong, and you are invited to visit,tack with a gift for the owners of the house (do not give an odd number of gifts) and sweets for their children, and the need to give a gift with both hands.
+If you are in Hong Kong and you are invited to visit, take with you a gift for the owners of the house (do not give an odd number of gifts) and sweets for their children, and you must hand over the gift with both hands.